flappyfishhh/cits5505-masters62/README.md

 flask db upgrade
 ```

-### Step7: Insert Test Data
+### (Optional) Step7: Seed the Database with Sample Data

-Run the provided `seed_data.py` script to populate the database with test users, files, and uploads.
+Use the provided `seed_data.py` script to populate the database with sample users, files, and uploads.

 ```bash
 python seed_data.py
 ```

-### Step 8: Run the project
+### Step 8: Start the Application

 ```bash
 flask run
 ```

-The app will be available at 'http://127.0.0.1:5000/'
+Visit the app at: `http://127.0.0.1:5000/`

 ## Running Tests

-This project includes both unit tests and end-to-end tests using **Pytest** and **Selenium**.
+This project includes both unit and end-to-end (E2E) tests using **Pytest** and **Selenium**.

+Our Selenium tests use `webdriver_manager.chrome`, which automatically downloads the correct ChromeDriver when you run `pytest`.
-If you plan to run Selenium tests, ensure you have the appropriate browser driver installed and in your system PATH:
+If you're using a different browser or prefer manual setup, ensure the correct driver is installed and in your system PATH:

 - For Chrome: [Download ChromeDriver](https://sites.google.com/chromium.org/driver/)
 - For Firefox: [Download GeckoDriver](https://github.com/mozilla/geckodriver/releases)

-### Running the Tests
+### Run All Tests

-To run all tests:

 ```bash
 pytest